karinassuni/ucmscraper-old/README.md

 ucmscraper (old)
 ==========
 ## Deprecation
-You should use https://github.com/karinassuni/ucmscraper instead; much cleaner internal code and API.
+You should use https://github.com/karinassuni/ucmscraper instead; it has a much cleaner internal code and API, and you can even install it from PyPI!

 ## Description
 A scraper for [UC Merced courses by term.](https://pbanssb.ucmerced.edu/pls/PROD/xhwschedule.p_selectsubject)